yanatan16/yanatan16.github.io/_posts/2021-04-21-niwots-challenge-2021.markdown

 I declared my day was done.
 I breathed.
 My 2021 Niwots was over.

+<h4 align="center" style="font-style:italic">The final miles of any long run are a special time.
+They are a mix of boredom and elation, relief and suffering.
+I enjoyed these miles, as I knew my day was done.</h4>

 {% include image.html description="Brandt and I, looking at the iconic Book 5 (📷Nate)" url="/img/niwots-2021/hiking.jpeg" %}

 ### Results

-Brandt, JC, Nate, the Veals, and I completed Burn in 13:55.
+Brandt, JC, Nate, and I completed CW Burn in 13:55.
 Brandt and JC headed out on Chiefs but were defeated by the cold and snow and returned to camp sometime during the night.

+The Veals walked in the final miles and completed CW Burn in 14:20

-Mike and Todd and a couple others completed Burn in 14:30.
+Mike and Todd and a couple others completed CCW Burn in 15:30.
 Mike and Todd headed out on Chiefs but were defeated similarly.

-Alan and Joe bailed on Book 9 (clockwise) due to snow.
-A group of four strong women bailed on book 3 (counter-clockwise) due to darkness and unfamiliarity.

-Four men in the clockwise direction, including Michael and Drew completed Burn 7 minutes over the time limit in 18:07.
+Five men in the counter-clockwise direction, including Michael and Drew completed Burn 7 minutes over the time limit in 18:07.

+Four women bailed on the clockwise Burn just two books from completing the loop due to darkness.
+Everyone else bailed for various other reasons.

 ### Thoughts